jackfranklin/dotfiles/README.md

 - Clone repository (I recommend `~/dotfiles`)
 - `cd ~/dotfiles`
-- `./make.sh NEW`
+- `./scripts/make.sh NEW`

-# Adding new plugin
+# Adding new vim plugin
-- Add plugin to `~/dotfiles/scripts/vim_bundles`
+- Add plugin to `~/dotfiles/scripts/vim_bundles.rb`
-- Run `./make.sh`
+- Run `./scripts/make.sh`

-# Adding a new brew
+# Adding a new keg
 - add brew to `~/dotfiles/scripts/brewery.rb`
-- run that file or just run `./make.sh`.
+- run that file or just run `./scripts/make.sh`.

 Running `make.sh` without arguments means it will only install new plugins and not do a fresh install of everything.
 Running it with an argument makes it do an entirely fresh install.

-The installer will also delete plugins that exist as folders but not in the `update_bundles` script.
+The installer will also delete plugins that exist as folders but not in the `vim_bundles.rb` file.

 # Requirements